studioflora/studioflora/README.md

-- 🏬 Welcome to @studioflora!
+👋🏼 Welcome to @studioflora!
-- 🖌 We create spaces for your brand on the web
+🌸 We are a small online studio exploring art, design, and code.
-- 🌐 Visit our storefront at studioflora.io, or
+🏬 Come visit us at studioflora.io, or
-- 📫 Reach me at adamovermeer@studioflora.io
+📫 Reach me at adamovermeer@studioflora.io

 <!---
 studioflora/studioflora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.